SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## To SEO, or Not to SEO?

-Tech hiring is awful in that there are now whole systems designed around surfacing keyword matches, and gamifying these systems has become unfortunately necessary for applicants.
+Tech hiring is awful in that there are now whole systems designed around surfacing keyword matches, and gaming these systems has become unfortunately necessary for applicants.
 I abhor this.
 With that said, if you're a candidate who has a resume like this, it's important to know that it works against you when submitting to companies who don't subscribe to this philosophy.
 Have a an authentic resume at hand, too, and choose which one to use based on your best information.
 You will stand out.

 ## Resume Basics